 Last week in the UK was Sexual Health Week; next week, 26th September is World Contraception Day.
-So, I thought I’d look at what could be liberally classified as “safe” sex in the eighteenth century.
+So, I thought Iโd look at what could be liberally classified as ‘safe’ sex in the 18th century.

-These days, we’re lucky to have both effective prophylactics (preventatives against disease, such as condoms) and contraceptives (preventatives against pregnancy, such as the pill).
-Let’s not forget that we’re also lucky to have antibiotics to treat sexually transmitted infections.
-Treatments for “venereal disease” in the eighteenth century were as ineffective (and as life-threatening as an STI) as the pathetic prophylactics, but that is a topic for another post.
+These days, weโre lucky to have both effective prophylactics (preventatives against disease, such as condoms) and contraceptives (preventatives against pregnancy, such as the pill).
+Letโs not forget that weโre also lucky to have antibiotics to treat sexually transmitted infections.
+Treatments for ‘venereal disease‘ in the 18th century were as ineffective (and as life-threatening as an STI) as the pathetic prophylactics.

-Until the nineteenth century, condoms were the only means of “safe” sex.
+Until the 19th century, condoms were the only means of ‘safe’ sex.

 A Short History of the Condom

-- Before the fifteenth century in China and Japan, they used condoms made from tortoiseshell, thin leather, oiled paper or lamb intestines.
+- Before the 15th century in China and Japan, they used condoms made from tortoiseshell, thin leather, oiled paper or lamb intestines.

-- In Europe, Italian physician Gabriele Falloppio (1523-1562) worked to fight against syphilis AKA “The French Disease”.
+- In Europe, Italian physician Gabriele Falloppio (1523-1562) worked to fight against syphilis AKA โThe French Diseaseโ.
 He devised a fabric sheath that had to be soaked in mercury (ahem, poisonous), ashes, salt, and wood shavings.
-He advised putting it on the penis after sex to clean away any infection, therefore it was useless.
+He advised putting it on the penis after sex to clean away any infection; hence, it was useless.

-- Animal gut condoms replaced linen in the seventeenth century.
-The animal intestine (or sometimes fish bladder) was cut to size, sealed at one end, dried out, and fitted with a green or pink ribbon at one end to hold it in place.
+- Animal gut condoms replaced linen in the 17th century.
+The animal intestine (or sometimes fish bladder) was cut to size, sealed at one end (no idea what with, possibly glue, plus did it stop sperm getting through?), dried out, and fitted with a green or pink ribbon at the other end to hold it in place.
 When required, it had to be soaked in milk or water to rehydrate it.
 After the deed, they rinsed it out, ready for reuse.

 - In 1839, the invention of vulcanised rubber revolutionised the condom industry.
 Rubber condoms appeared in 1855 and were reusable.
 The very thick rubber effectively blocked everything, including sensation.